Skip to main content

 Grow the circle

-As a new ministry in the Greater Northwest Episcopal Area, the Circle of Indigenous Ministries is grateful for the financial support that comes from grants provided by The Alaska Conference, Oregon-Idaho Conference and Pacific Northwest Conference.
+The Circle of Indigenous Ministries is grateful for the financial support that comes from grants provided by The Alaska, Oregon-Idaho and Pacific Northwest Conferences.

 Contributing to The Circle of Indigenous Ministries will allow this to be a sustainable ministry committed to life-affirming and healing relationships with Native American and Indigenous peoples.